 Water feature pumps

-Self contained water features also need a pump to drive the water around.
+Self-contained water features also need a pump to drive the water around.
 Water feature pumps tend to differ from others in that they have a very limited intake filter and are extremely small.
 They still have a reasonable amount of power but are designed to fit into small spaces.
-They are not generally designed to be placed directly into the pond, but a self contained water feature does not often suffer from the same amount of debris as a pond so there is no need for too much filtration.
+They are not generally designed to be placed directly into the pond, but a self-contained water feature does not often suffer from the same amount of debris as a pond so there is no need for too much filtration.
 The Oase aquarius universal pumps are very good at this role and are used frequently in water feature displays.

 How do I install a pond pump?

 Submersible pond pumps are easy to install.
 They can be placed directly into the pond and in nearly all cases come with 10 meters of cable.
-You need to wire this cable into a weather proof junction box or via an plug in RCD.
+You need to wire this cable into a weather proof junction box or via a plug in RCD.
 The cable can be buried either in some old hose pipe or some electrical conduit.
 The cable itself is completely waterproof and the above precautions are only suggestions to make sure the cable does not get punctured by a spade or fork in future years.

 A submersible pond pump needs to be placed ideally at the deepest part of the pond.
-You should make sure that you use hose clips or jubilee clips to secure any hoses to the pond pump or pond filter and its also a good idea to attach a piece of string to the pump so you can raise it without having to pull on the mains cable.
+You should make sure that you use hose clips or jubilee clips to secure any hoses to the pond pump or pond filter and it’s also a good idea to attach a piece of string to the pump so you can raise it without having to pull on the mains cable.